 Consider furniture items made for the bedroom, kitchen, or living room!

 Yes, just because an item is labeled for another room, it doesn’t mean it won’t perform well in your bathroom.

 For example, a small bedside table made for your bedroom can actually make a great vanity in your small bathroom space.

 Storage Ideas for Small Bathrooms

 Storage is the most common complaint from clients when I work on smaller bathroom makeovers.
-Here are some create storage solutions…
+Here are some creative storage solutions…

 Frame the bathroom’s doorway with a shelf to hold toiletry items.

 Alternatively, instead of the entire doorway, you can add open shelves or small bathroom cabinets above the door to store tons of stuff.
 This will create smart storage solutions and also free up a lot of room in the bathroom.